 |View Item||View Item||View Item||View Item|

-Katmai Bear Viewing – Fishing styles
+Bear Viewing – Fishing styles

 Stand and Wait

 Bears will stand on top of Brooks Falls and wait for sockeye salmon to jump close enough to catch in their mouths.
 This fishing technique is generally used by adult bears that can defend this fishing spot, but it is also used by some younger bears when space is available.
-This is a good technique to use when many salmon are jumping at Brooks Falls, but this spot is quickly abandoned when no salmon are jumping.
+This is an excellent technique to use when many salmon are jumping at Brooks Falls, but this spot is quickly abandoned when no salmon are jumping.
 Standing on top of the falls is precarious, however.
 Bears sometimes fall off, so they rarely shift position once they have established a place to stand.

 Sit and Wait